watanabe3tipapa/node-testing/README.md

 ## Github Repo sync

-This collection is linked to the Github repository.
+This project is linked to the Github repository.
 It also serves as a validation of the development environment in Re:StartPC Action.

 ---